Friday, December 19, 2014

 Five Freezing Coooold Beers:

-Merry Christmas to our good friends Freddy, Joao Gustavo, Alex, Daniel, Pepe, and Inez and of course Sal and Mal Richards at the Soggy Peso Bar & Grill.
+Merry Christmas to our good friends Freddy, Joao Gustavo, Alex, Daniel, Pepe, Inez and of course Sal and Mal Richards at the Soggy Peso Bar & Grill.

 They have the biggest smiles while they serve the best freezing cold beer on the island!